-AXA has reported to us that two insurance policies underwritten by one of AXA's European insurance subsidiaries, AXA France IARD ("AXA France"), that were in-force during the second quarter of 2014 potentially come within the scope of the disclosure requirements of the Iran Act.
-Each of these insurance policies relates to property and casualty insurance (homeowners, auto, accident, liability and/or fraud policies) covering property located in France where the insured is a company or other entity that may have direct or indirect ties to the Government of Iran, including Iranian entities designated under Executive Orders 13224 and 13382.
+AXA has reported to us that the two insurance policies underwritten by one of AXA's European insurance subsidiaries, AXA France IARD ("AXA France"), that were in-force during the third quarter of 2014 and potentially came within the scope of the disclosure requirements of the Iran Act, were terminated on September 1, 2014 and September 30, 2014, respectively.
+Each of these insurance policies related to property and casualty insurance (homeowners, auto, accident, liability and/or fraud policies) covering property located in France where the insured was a company or other entity that might have had direct or indirect ties to the Government of Iran, including Iranian entities designated under Executive Orders 13224 and 13382.
 AXA France is a French company, based in Paris, which is licensed to operate in France.
-As of the date of this report, AXA France has taken actions necessary to terminate coverage under these two insurance policies.
-The annual aggregate revenue AXA derived from these two policies is approximately \$3,500 and the related net profit, which is difficult to calculate with precision, is estimated to be \$1,750.
+The annual aggregate revenue AXA derived from these two policies was approximately \$3,500 and the related net profit, which is difficult to calculate with precision, was estimated to be \$1,750.